Benefits of a SaaS CMS: Launch an Enterprise Website Fast

 To stay competitive: “If you’re not fast, you’re last,” you might say.
 For some, it’s not so much a matter of being out in front as much as it is simply running to stay in place.
 A marketer’s most menacing competitors will never slack off, and the digital channels and tools available to them (just like you) are only multiplying.

-To accelerate innovation and iteration: Being able to quickly launch new digital experiences means testing, data capture and analysis can accelerate, too, driving iterative improvements.
+To accelerate innovation and iteration: Being able to quickly launch new digital experiences means testing, data capture, and analysis can accelerate, too, driving iterative improvements.
 Doing so at scale across multiple digital touchpoints is a key challenge for any global marketer.

 To create a culture of agility: By learning to move faster and maintain that pace, you instill the expectation of agility, responsiveness, and proactivity throughout your marketing team (and the rest of the enterprise).
 Once you’ve reached that level of speed, it’s surprisingly easy to maintain; the real work comes in getting to that point.

 To power positive perceptions: In an age of instant digital gratification, audiences expect marketers to stay current or even ahead of the curve – or else they’ll look elsewhere.
-Launching fresh digital experiences that are relevant in the moment to people’s rapidly-evolving tastes drives engagement far better than outdated sites or content, and it lifts word-of-mouth and brand reputation as well as any ad campaign could.
+Launching fresh digital experiences that are relevant at the moment to people’s rapidly-evolving tastes drives engagement far better than outdated sites or content, and it lifts word-of-mouth and brand reputation as well as any ad campaign could.

 Four reasons why digital launches lag